Redocly/redocly-cli/docs/guides/hide-custom-extensions.md

 :::

 - [Install @redocly/cli](../installation.md) with version 1.0.0-beta.117 or later (we use 1.0.0-beta.117 in this tutorial).
-- Download the [sample.yaml](https://gist.github.com/bandantonio/e1331ba5afd24485de5e6229c91d25ed) file into a new directory named `hide-custom-extensions`.
+- Download the [sample.yaml](https://gist.github.com/bandantonio/e1331ba5afd24485de5e6229c91d25ed) file into a new directory named `hide-openapi-extensions`.
 - Use your favorite IDE for editing the YAML file (we use VS Code and have the [Redocly extension](../../redocly-openapi/index.md) installed).

 ## Step 1: Create a custom plugin